Dev guideRecipesAPI ReferenceChangelog

 Use this data to do the following:

-• Identify relevant search results
+• Identify relevant search results.

-• Analyze click-through rates (CTR)
+• Analyze click-through rates (CTR).

-• Optimize ranking based on user behavior
+• Optimize ranking based on user behavior.

-• Understand user intent
+• Understand user intent.

 Search hit tracking workflow

-GraphQL query setup
+Configure the GraphQL query

 query SearchContent($searchTerm: String!) {